CreditSuisse/HackZurich2019/README.md

 ##  Welcome to the Credit Suisse HackZurich challenge!

-Within this repo you will find instructions and documentation on how to gain access to the Dow Jones news feed as well as the IS&P Research articles produced by our team of analysts in Zurich for public consumption.
+Within this repo you will find instructions and documentation on how to gain access to the to the IS&P Research articles produced by our team of analysts in Zurich for public consumption.
 The code and data store however are all maintained and built by Credit Suisse Labs based in San Francisco CA.